IPadOS 17: Supported devices

-iPad Pro, 12.9 inch (1st generation)) SoC, officially marking the end of support for iPads without Apple Pencil support. iPadOS 17 is the first version of iPadOS to drop support for an iPad with the 12.9-inch display and Apple Pencil compatibility.
+iPad Pro, 12.9 inch (1st generation)) chips, marking the end of support for iPads without Apple Pencil support. iPadOS 17 is the final version of iPadOS that supports the second-generation iPad Pro and an iPad with the original 9.7-inch display, the sixth-generation iPad.

+iPadOS 17 drops support for the first-generation iPad Pro and the fifth-generation iPad, making it the first version of iPadOS to drop support for an iPad Pro.

+iPadOS 17 is the first version of iPadOS to drop support for an iPad with the 12.9-inch display and Apple Pencil compatibility.
 This also marks the third time Apple has dropped support for 64-bit iPads.
-The iPad (6th generation) is the only supported iPad with the original 9.7-inch display and 2 GB of RAM.
+The sixth-generation iPad is the only supported iPad with the original 9.7-inch display and 2 GB of RAM.